 Ugly Sweaters

 I loved when the Ugly Christmas Sweater trend became a thing.
 Kris and I spent a fun Saturday morning scouring our local thrift store for fun threads.
-We scored some excellent finds at incredibly low prices (including Christmas pajama pants for both of us – each only $1 – that we still love wearing as lounge pants 10 years later!).
+We scored some excellent finds at incredibly low prices, including Christmas pajama pants for both of us – each only $1!

 However, on a recent Christmastime shopping trip at Target, I saw hideous holiday sweaters on the racks marked at an unfathomable price of $50.